srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Finish UI and logic for workout and postworkout page.
-Option to add new exercise if workout is started._
+- _Extract logic for both timer and handling workout in 2 separate custom hooks.
+Validate input inside handleNoteInput (max 80 char, show indicator), render errors for reps, weights and note._

+- _Make post workout page with proper UI structure and way to modify current default workout if needed._

+- _Make logs page UI, add search and filter option and display workouts with status: done or archived._

 - _Modify profile and logs page to have an actual content._